Uniswap/docs/docs/V3/concepts/oracle.md

 The liquidity accumulator stores how much in-range liquidity is available at the time of the observation, the data is append only and continuously grows for the life of the pool.

 When called, it returns how much in-range liquidity is available at the time of the observation, expressed by the delta between the most recent and second most recent observation.
-The caller must calculate the delta themselves in order to retrieve the in range liquidity at the desired time.
+The caller must calculate the delta themselves in order to retrieve the in-range liquidity at the desired time.

-- An important note: the in range liquidity accumulator should be used with care.
+- An important note: the in-range liquidity accumulator should be used with care.
 Liquidity and tick data are entirely uncorrelated, and there are scenarios in which weighing price data and liquidity together may create inaccurate representations of the pool.

 ## Deriving price from a tick

 When a pool is created, each token is assigned to either `token0` or `token1` based on the contract address of the tokens in the pair.
-Whether or not a token is `token0` or `token1` is meaningless, it is only used to maintain a fixed assignment for the purpose of relative valuation and general logic in the pool contract.
+Whether or not a token is `token0` or `token1` is meaningless; it is only used to maintain a fixed assignment for the purpose of relative valuation and general logic in the pool contract.

 Deriving an asset price from the current tick is achievable due to the fixed expression across the pool contract of token0 in terms of token1.